Spatially Constrained GAN for Face and Fashion Synthesis: Experiment

 \subsection{Ablation Study on Model Convergence}

 Our proposed SCGAN converges fast and stably due to the introduction of the segmentor and the auxiliary classifier.
-To support this claim, we conduct an ablation study on model convergence by removing segmentor and auxiliary classifier step by step.
+We conduct an ablation study on model convergence by removing segmentor and auxiliary classifier.
 Figure \ref{fig_convergence} shows the losses of generator and discriminator during the training process on \emph{CelebA} dataset.
 The blue plots are the losses of the proposed SCGAN.
 Green plots are the losses after removing the segmentor network.
-The orange plots show the losses after removing both the segmentor network and the embedded auxiliary classifier, while all the other things such as model architecture and hyper-parameters kept unchanged.

-Observed from this figure, the training process of our SCGAN is much more stable with less vibration on losses.
-In the plot of discriminator losses, the convergence of SCGAN happens faster and its final loss is smaller than the other two ablation experiments.
-In the plot of generator losses, even though the proposed SCGAN introduces an additional segmentation loss added to the generator loss, our final losses eventually reach the same level, which means that generator in the proposed SCGAN converges faster.
-The pie charts show the percentage of each loss components after their convergence at epoch 20, which demonstrates that the segmentation loss and classification loss both play critical roles and cannot be neglected.
-The bottom part of Figure \ref{fig_convergence} shows the intermediate generated samples with the same inputs by SCGAN during its training process.
-The visual quality of these intermediate generated samples improves gradually as the model converges.
+The orange plots show the losses after removing both the segmentor network and the embedded auxiliary classifier, while all the other things such as model architecture and hyper-parameters are kept unchanged.
+As observed from this figure, the training process of our SCGAN is much more stable with less vibration on losses.
+The convergence of SCGAN happens faster and its final loss is smaller than the other two ablation experiments.
+The bottom part in Figure \ref{fig_convergence} shows the intermediate generated samples that improve gradually as the model converges.